levialtringer/machine_learning_wildlife_strike_cost_estimates/README.md

 # Estimating Wildlife Strike Costs at US Airports: A Machine Learning Approach

 This repository contains the data and code for "Estimating Wildlife Strike Costs at US Airports: A Machine Learning Approach".

+CITATION AN LINK HERE

 All data cleaning and analyses are performed in R statistical software.

 The files contained in this repository are: